 Adding a wine cellar under a staircase is very popular.
 Cooling the area is the most difficult application but our refrigeration contractor can help make it all possible.

 Many clients are incorporating large wine cabinets in existing living areas.
 Plan on an all in budget from $25K to $35 turnkey.

-Adding cabinet doors in a wine cellar with adjustable shelves offers a place for liquor, wine glasses, etc.
+We added cabinet doors in this wine cellar with adjustable shelves which offers a place for liquor, wine glasses, etc.